jsnli/Samira/README.md

 ## Description
 Samira is a desktop application that allows you to unlock achievements and set statistics.
 The long term goal of this project is to recreate all features of the original [SAM](https://github.com/gibbed/SteamAchievementManager) on Linux, Windows, and MacOS.

-Steam Flatpak is not currently supported.

 ## Installation and Usage
-AppImage and .deb file can be found [here](https://github.com/jsnli/Samira/releases).
+Releases can be found [here](https://github.com/jsnli/Samira/releases).

 Steam must be running and the user must be logged in.